CalumBradbury24/Phoenix-Clothing/README.md

 Built with React.js, Redux, Hooks and firebase

 ## About
-This project is an e-commerce website that I built for a fictional clothing brand (Phoenix-Clothing).
+This hobby project is an e-commerce website that I built to learn React Redux and Hooks.